100004206Nagarjunayadav/Statistical-toolbox/README.md

 # Statistical-toolbox
 A comprehensive toolbox of statiscal tools and techniques from the Tools and Methods of Data Analysis course
-# Save the provided README.md content in the root directory of the statistical toolbox

 Welcome to the Statistical Toolbox!
 This repository includes a set of interactive Jupyter Notebooks for common statistical analyses, including visualizations and explanations.